-These tips are a summary from an interview with Professor Keith Diaz Moore from the School of Architecture, Design and Planning.
-Read the full interview (PDF).
+These tips are a summary from an interview with former Professor Keith Diaz Moore from the School of Architecture and Planning.

 You may hear the speaker reference “composition” or “transformation” during the lecture.

 - Composition: The arrangement of the parts of a building in relation to each other and to the whole.

 - You can learn more about elements and principles of design in general and how they work together to create composition by watching this YouTube video».

 - Transformation: “In the end, if you think about architecture, it is a reallocation of natural resources to create a habitat.
 And so we’re taking a site that might have nothing on it, or perhaps we’re tearing a building down, but we’re transforming it in some way.
 So that theme will occur quite often in architecture.” -Professor Keith Diaz Moore, Architecture

 - Architects will often be focused on explaining a project, so if there’s a very specific question about a project or a point that wasn’t clear, that would be a good question.

 - There are always several running themes that the architect is always trying to hit, and if you can relate your question to one of those themes, then they’re going to be able to engage that.